staffanu/museld/musecpp/README.md

 more effort is needed.
 Notice that if capturing RF data, the Domesday Duplicator also needs its frequency range increased.
 All my good captures so far have been captured using a digital USB oscilloscope.

-Notice that filed in little endian 16 MHz format are smaller than raw captures.
+Files in little endian 16 MHz format are smaller than raw captures.

 > --sample-freq

 Sets the sample frequency for the oversampled input formats.

-> --write
+> --write <filename>

 Writes the input stream in the --little-endian format.
 This is useful to create small video segments from larger files, and also to re-code captures from one of the oversampled formats.